AnthonyMichaelTDM/my-crispy-arcolinux-configs/README.md

 you can preview this login screen by using the following command in your terminal:
 `$ sddm-greeter --test-mode --theme /usr/share/sddm/themes/BloodMoon/`

+NOTE: you need the qt5-quickcontrols2 package for BloodMoon-sugar-candy

 ## for the GTK theme:
 put the BloodMoon folder into one or both of the following directories: